data protection

 2. Session settings

 Of course, you can generally view our website without cookies.
-Internet browsers are regularly set to accept cookies.
-In general, you can deactivate the use of cookies at any time via your browser settings.
-Please use the help functions of your internet browser to learn how to change these settings.
-Please note that individual functions of our website may not work if you have deactivated the use of cookies.
+Internet browsers are usually set to accept cookies.
+You can generally disable the use of cookies at any time via your browser settings.
+Please use your internet browser's help function to learn how to change these settings.
+Please note that some features of our website may not function if you have disabled the use of cookies.

-To protect your privacy, THM does not use cookies to analyze surfing behavior.
+To protect your privacy, THM does not use cookies to analyze browsing behavior.

 2. Legal basis for processing